-Luckily, there are ways to identify exactly what you are feeling and get emotional clarity.
-This can help you create fulfilling and happy relationships that are built to last.
-So if you need help identifying whether you are in a serious relationship or a temporary one, this guide is for you.
-Read on to understand the difference between love and lust.
+Fortunately, there are ways to pinpoint exactly what you are feeling and achieve emotional consistency.
+This can help you in developing long-lasting and meaningful connections.
+So, if you are having trouble figuring out if you are in a long-term (love-based) or short-term (lust-based) relationship, this article is for you.
+Keep reading to learn the distinction between lust and love!

 In This Article